jloughry/fizzbuzz/README.md

 or Verilog, or by running a DFA over a circularly linked list, or by bit-twiddling simulated flip-flops in C, but here is my solution, a fairly elegant implementation, I think, that follows good software engineering practice.

+All kinds of other ways I can think of to do this, using pointer aliasing side effects in C, self-modifying code in machine language, maybe using the bit mask counting trick in HAKMEM 169....

 My solution
 -----------